-The SDrive-MAX (henceforth referred to as the SDM) is an Arduino based floppy disk and cassette drive emulator for the Atari 8-bit range of computers.
-The SDM allows you to read and write ATR and CAS files on real Atari hardware as though they were real disks and cassettes.
-The SDM can load executable XEX files as if they were on read-only bootable disks, and can match the timing of both the 810 and 1050 floppy disk drives, allowing it to load ATX flux copied disks with copy protection still in place.
-The SDM software is still in active development.
+The SDrive-MAX is an Arduino based floppy disk and cassette drive emulator for the Atari 8-bit range of computers.
+The SDrive-MAX allows you to read and write ATR and CAS files on real Atari hardware as though they were real disks and cassettes.
+The SDrive-MAX can load executable XEX files as if they were on read-only bootable disks, and can match the timing of both the 810 and 1050 floppy disk drives, allowing it to load ATX flux copied disks with copy protection still in place.
+The SDrive-MAX software is still in active development.

 This tutorial is broken up into six parts;

 - Further Reading

 The Making part is the longest (by far!) as there are so many possible routes.
 Each section is self contained so you can skip forward without missing anything important.
 If after reading all of this, you still feel that making the SDrive-MAX is too complicated, at the end of the page is a list of all the community members who sell devices pre-made, or in kits.